Are all your novels available as ebooks?

 For the ebook I decided to title it Clean Sweep.
 There was always a lot of confusion about "Cha Cha Cha" and what it meant.
 Readers found it hard to remember.
 Since the heroine is a suburban princess who loses all her money and has to become a maid, I thought "Clean Sweep" was perfect.

-It’s what publishers refer to as narrative nonfiction.
-Part baseball diary, part memoir, it's about the months I spent following the Yankees to nearly every game in every city for half of the 2007 season.
+It’s what publishers and booksellers refer to as narrative nonfiction.
+Part baseball diary, part memoir, it's about the months I spent following the New York Yankees to nearly every game in every city for half of the 2007 season.
 It's for women who love their baseball team as passionately as they would love a romantic partner.
 It's also for readers who can't stand baseball but enjoy stories about the highs and lows of marriage.

 So your husband is in the book?